 As the air passes over the hot, gaseous refrigerant, the refrigerant condenses into warm liquid, flowing back to the outdoor unit.

-Heat pumps get classified into air-source heat pumps, water-source heat pumps, and geothermal heat pumps.
+The three types of heat pumps are air-source heat pumps, water-source heat pumps, and geothermal heat pumps.

-A water source heat pump (WSHP) expels heat to a water pipe system in the summer and absorbs heat from the same system in winter.
+A (WSHP) expels heat to a water pipe system in the summer and absorbs heat from the same system in winter.

-Thus, WSHPs use water instead of air as a heat source to control the temperature of the refrigerant.
+Thus, WSHPs use water instead of air as a heat source to control the refrigerant temperature.

-Geothermal or ground source heat pumps use the earth as a heat source or heat sink.
-This type of heat pump exchanges heat with the earth to control the refrigerant’s temperature.
+Ground source heat pumps exchange heat with the earth to control the refrigerant’s temperature.

-All heat pumps come equipped with a reverse operation that serves both heating and cooling purposes.
+All heat pumps come equipped with a reverse operation that enables them to serve both as heating and cooling systems.

 Other models can also heat water for use within a home.